TAP DANCE RESOURCES

 ALSO WORTH A LOOK…

-Artefyl – WHAT I’M CURRENTLY WEARING.
+Artefyl (What I’m currently wearing – my tan Tap Boots).
 Beautiful custom-made tap shoes and tap boots.
 The company is based in Madrid, but have very reasonable worldwide shipping rates.
 Again, tell them I sent you 👍

 ~ SHOE FAQ ~